arthur-jurotschko/AMBEV/README.md

 # Developer Evaluation Project

-`READ CAREFULLY`

-## Instructions
-**The test below will have up to 7 calendar days to be delivered from the date of receipt of this manual.**

 - The code must be versioned in a public Github repository and a link must be sent for evaluation once completed
 - Upload this template to your repository and start working from it
 - Read the instructions carefully and make sure all requirements are being addressed